HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/track-descriptions.md

 #### IG building

 FHIR IG authoring for documenting a FHIR RestfulAPI can seem like a big challenge to new FHIR developers.
-In this track we introduce the participants to FHIR IG authoring, building and how to publish a drawt on Github.
+In this track we introduce the participants to FHIR IG authoring, building and how to publish a draft on Github.

 ##### Prerequisites